 - Sales targeting to focus on ideal customer

-Staffing Co. has seen good growth at a reasonable CAC:LTV ratio.
-However, the low User Quick Ratio suggests that growth is unsustainable, whilst Product-Market Fit is low for most User cohorts, resulting in rapid churn
+Staffing Co. has seen good growth and a moderate CAC:LTV ratio.
+However, the User Quick Ratio is low suggesting that growth is unsustainable, whilst Product-Market Fit appears low for most User cohorts, resulting in rapid churn

 Breakdown of Revenue